Full-time fixed term opportunity

 Location: Rosebank, Johannesburg

-ALT Advisory, in association with Power Singh Inc., is launching a new Fellowship programme for entry-level practitioners interested in the intersection of human rights, justice, and technology.
-Two Fellows will be hosted in Rosebank, Johannesburg for a fixed-term period of 12 months starting in January 2021.
-The Fellows will work within both ALT Advisory, a public interest advisory and research firm, and Power Singh Inc., a public interest law firm.
+In 2022, ALT Advisory, in association with Power Singh Inc., launched the Tech Rights Fellowship programme for entry-level practitioners interested in the intersection of human rights, justice, and technology.
+Two Fellows are hosted in Rosebank, Johannesburg each year for a fixed-term period of 12 months, with the next cohort starting in January 2023.
+The Fellows work within both ALT Advisory, a public interest advisory and research firm, and Power Singh Inc., a public interest law firm.
+At this time, we are seeking to fill one Fellow position for the 2023 cohort.

 About ALT Advisory and Power Singh Inc.